 Hints of smoked paprika, cinnamon, coriander, and cumin embrace your senses, intermingling to create a complex tapestry of flavors.
 The ground black pepper adds a gentle kick, awakening your taste buds to the symphony of tastes.

 Mercimek köfte, also known as Mercimek Köftesi, and simply as Turkish Lentil Balls in the West, goes amazingly with all your other favorite vegan Turkish recipes, such as eggplant Şakşuka, ezogelin corbasi, and Irmik helvasi (vegan Turkish pine nut and semolina halva).

 Grab your most adorable apron, and let’s make Merimek Kofte - a dish that embodies the spirit of Turkish cuisine!

 🥰Why you are going to adore the ever-loving heck outta this recipe

 Here are five reasons why you'll fall head over heels in love:

-- Lightning-fast and hassle-free: Whip up this kofta in no time, perfect for those busy days when you need a quick and satisfying meal without sacrificing flavor.
+- Lightning-fast and hassle-free: Whip up this kofta in less time than making fellah Koftesi, because they don't need to be boiled after being formed!
 If speed and simplicity is your thing, you can make an even simpler and faster köfte by following my recipe for Cig köfte which doesn’t contain any lentils.